Jaseci-Labs/jaseci/jaseci_kit/README.md

 ```

 ###  Entity Extraction Using Transformers (`tfm_ner`)
-`tfm_ner` module uses transformer's api from huggingface to train and detect entity from context
+`tfm_ner` module uses transformers to identify and extract entities.
+It uses TokenClassification method from Huggingface.

-* `train`: used to train the Bi-Encoder for custom input
+* `train`: used to train transformer NER model
     * Input:
         * `train_data`: (List(Dict)): a list dictionary containing contexts and list of entities in each context
         ```